 👏 Engagement and motivation

-For adults learning English, free online apps and games can be a practical and effective way to improve language skills.
+Free online apps and games can be a practical and effective way to improve language skills.
 However, this is only the beginning when it comes to learning any language.

 Traditional Word Games

 Traditional word games are also super effective for reinforcing English language skills.
-For example, activities such as crossword puzzles, word searches, and Hangman are ideal for reinforcing vocabulary, spelling, and reading comprehension.
+For example, activities such as crossword puzzles, word searches and Hangman are ideal for reinforcing vocabulary, spelling and reading comprehension.

-With regard to crossword puzzles, since each clue requires understanding the context, crossword puzzles help expand vocabulary and improve memory.
-On the other hand, word search games improve visual recognition of words and familiarity.
+Regarding crossword puzzles, since each clue requires understanding the context, they help expand vocabulary and memory.
+On the other hand, word search games improve word recognition and familiarity.
+Also, the classic Hangman is a short game that doesn’t hold attention for very long, but it is one of the best games for learning English in groups, and teachers can include it in their arsenal.

-Also, the classic Hangman is a short game that doesn’t tend to hold attention for very long, but it is one of the best games to learn English in groups that teachers can have as their arsenal.
 Hangman is a primarily fun game that will have the whole group thinking about their English vocabulary and how words are spelled.
 These low-tech, low-budget word games are accessible and adaptable to all levels.

-Why are traditional word games great for English?
+Why use traditional word games for English?

-📝 Improve your vocabulary
+📝 Boost your vocabulary

 Crossword puzzles and word searches expose students to new words and definitions, helping them expand their vocabulary.